nedasadamavicius/web-application/README.md

 Remake of Project 1 - Web Application https://webapp.redragondigital.com

+### Disclaimer
+There is a chance for Spotify API to change their API setup (e.g. different endpoint name), if something does not load within the app, it is likely because of that - I would check that first.

 ## Running the project
 To run current (or any) version of this project, first create and activate a virtual Python environment.